 - New Jersey has an SBE-FP, after having a federally-run marketplace since 2014.

 - Pennsylvania has transitioned from a federally-run exchange to an SBE-FP.

-- Pennsylvania will have a fully state-run exchange, called Pennie (residents will no longer use HealthCare.gov).
+- Pennsylvania opened a fully state-run exchange, called Pennie (residents no longer use HealthCare.gov).

-- New Jersey will have a fully state-run exchange at GetCoveredNJ (residents will no longer use HealthCare.gov).
+- New Jersey opened a fully state-run exchange at GetCoveredNJ (residents no longer use HealthCare.gov).

-- Virginia will have an SBE-FP (residents will continue to use HealthCare.gov for enrollment).
+- Virginia has an SBE-FP (residents continue to use HealthCare.gov for enrollment).

 - Maine notified CMS that they planned to transition the state to an SBM-FP by the fall of 2020 (and possibly to a fully state-run exchange by the fall of 2021), although they were still awaiting federal approval for this as of late September 2020.

 Oregon is considering the possibility of switching back to a state-run exchange in a future year, and Virginia plans to do so by the fall of 2022.
 New Mexico plans to have its own exchange platform up and running by the fall of 2021.